Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 VARIATIONS IN PRACTICES AND GROUPS

-Traditional, which follows
+Traditional,

-restrictions to preserve the purity of the tradition.
+have lots of restrictions to preserve the purity of the tradition.

-include such influences as the
+eclectic paths may include such influences as the Women’s movement, the

-the individuals involved.
+involved.
 Groups

 tend to be egalitarian and consensus oriented.
 Eclectic groups may evolve into

-traditions, as people find a body of practice that works well for them, and they
+traditions, as people find a body of practice that works well for them, and

-adopt these as standard operating procedures.
+they adopt these as standard operating procedures.

-and Polytheistic, with some exceptions--such as Asatru, which prefers the term
+Pagans are Pantheistic and Polytheistic, with some exceptions--such as Asatru,

-Heathen to describe themselves over the term Pagan.
-Asatru is a family of religions honoring
+which prefers the term Heathen to describe themselves over the term Pagan.
+Asatru is a family

 EXAMPLE